pandas-dev/pandas/doc/source/user_guide/groupby.rst

 It is possible that a given operation does not fall into one of these categories or is some combination of them.
 In such a case, it may be possible to compute the operation using GroupBy's ``apply`` method.
-This method will examine the results of the splitting step and try to return a sensibly combined result if it doesn't fit into either of the above three categories.
+This method will examine the results of the apply step and try to sensibly combine them into a single result if it doesn't fit into either of the above three categories.

 .. note::

-   An operation that is split into multiple steps using built-in GroupBy operations, will be more efficient than one using the ``apply`` method with a user-defined Python function.
+   An operation that is split into multiple steps using built-in GroupBy operations will be more efficient than using the ``apply`` method with a user-defined Python function.